afearbm/new-relic-plugins/vmware-vsphere/README.md

 The VMware vSphere Plugin connects to VMware vSphere using the vSphere API.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**

 - A New Relic account (Sign up for a free account [here](http://newrelic.com).)

 **VMware vSphere Plugin Requirements**

 - **VMware vSphere:** This plugin requires VMware vSphere Version 5.0 or later
+- Java 1.7 or higher
-- **A Blue Medora License:** A trial license will ship with the plugin that is valid until November 15, 2016.
-To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid for 14 days.
+To obtain a production license or get pricing information for the plugin, please contact sales@bluemedora.com.

 ----